LoopKit/loopdocs/docs/gh-actions/gh-overview.md

 ## Building the development version of the app

-For those who want to build dev using a browser:
+For experienced and/or advanced users who want to build the development version of the app, there is additional information at the link below.
+If you have not built using the browser build method before, it is strongly recommended you first build the released version.
+Once you have a successful build, then follow the steps for the development version.
+Building the app is independent of installing the app on your phone from *TestFlight*.

 * [Build Development Version](gh-update.md#build-development-version)